jjzn/x65asm/README.md

 First, assemble the 6502 code:

 ```
-./x65asm example.s -o example.img
+./x65asm example.s
 ```

-After that, you can flash the resulting image onto a USB stick or a similar medium and boot it.
-It may be easyer, however, to just run it inside an emulator like QEMU:
+This will create a bootable disk image called `expample.img`, which you can flash onto a USB stick or a similar medium and boot.
+It may be easier, however, to just run it inside an emulator like QEMU:

 ```
 qemu-system-x86 example.img